 After a long round of golf in the intense heat, the Barnes and Thornburg team of Bob Grand '78, Paul Jefferson '92, Brian Burdick '91, and David Pryzbylski '05 emerged as winners of the Crock (low net).
 Seems only fitting as Barnes and Thornburg was on board this year as the title sponsor of the event.
 Finishing in second place was the PT Buntin '65 foursome who also finished in first place for low gross with a 15 under par score.

-In additon to the title sponsor Barnes and Thornburg, this year's outing included a beverage cart sponsorhsip from Triton Brewery (David Waldman '93) featuring their popular selections, and a food cart sposnorship from Bose McKinney & Evans(Steve Badger '87).
+In addition to the title sponsor Barnes and Thornburg, this year's outing included a beverage cart sponsorship from Triton Brewery (David Waldman '93) featuring their popular selections, and a food cart sponsorship from Bose McKinney & Evans(Steve Badger '87).
 Many thanks to these people and to all the other major sponsors and hole sponsors for supporting the Indianapolis Association of Wabash Men.

 Thanks also to the members of the Mitchum Crock committee for organizing and executing another successful outing.